YodelYang/YodelYang.github.io/_projects/Research on Batch Inference Acceleration Method for CNN on CPU Platform.md

 ### Project Guide PDF
 <iframe src="../files/Research on Batch Inference Acceleration Method for CNN on CPU Platform/IEEE_Journals_and_Transactions.pdf" width="100%" height="600px">
-    Your browser does not support PDF viewing.
-Please download the file <a href="../files/Research on Batch Inference Acceleration Method for CNN on CPU Platform/IEEE_Journals_and_Transactions.pdf">Click here to download the PDF</a>
 </iframe>

 <!-- ### Project Report DOCX